HL7/fhir-ips/input/pagecontent/design.md

 The functional requirement of supporting the translation of the designations has been addressed in this guide extending the coding data type (Coding-uv-ips).

+While the IPS standard allows for language translations to be included, both in coded display and narrative, there should be no expectation by downstream consumers (e.g. another nation in cross-border sharing) that local language translations will be present.

 For details about the support of narrative translations please refer to the [Multi-Language support in FHIR](http://build.fhir.org/languages.html) section.

 ### Representation of Person Names